-School Age range Year of intake Admissions number

-Backwell 11-18 Year 7 270

-Chew Valley 11-18 Year 7 210

-Gordano 11-18 Year 7 336
+School Age range Year of intake Admissions number Backwell School 11-18 Year 7 270 Churchill Academy and Sixth Form 11-18 Year 7 270 Gordano School 11-18 Year 7 336

-Backwell
+Backwell School

 - 1. Looked-after children at the time of application and children who were previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
-Children with a brother or sister who will be attending the school (including in the Sixth Form). - 3.
+Children who reside within Backwell School's Catchment Area with a sibling on roll at the school at the time of application who will still be on roll at the time of admission, and who lives at the same home address. - 3.
+Children living in Backwell School's Catchment Area, shown on the attached map.
+For further information on schools' Catchment Areas please contact the North Somerset School Admissions Team. - 4.
+Children who reside outside the Catchment Area who have a sibling on roll at the school at the time of application who will still be on roll at the time of admission, and who lives at the same home address. - 5.
 Children of Backwell School staff employed on a permanent contract by the school for at least two years at the time of application, or where the member of Backwell School staff has been recruited to fill a post for which there is a demonstrable skill shortage.
-This does not include staff who work on the school site for other employers. - 4.
-Children living in Backwell School's First Geographical Area. - 5.
+This does not include staff who work on the school site for other employers. - 6.
 Children not in the above categories.